Skip to main content

 Direct link to Usage example

-EventEmitterPubSub is used automatically when you do not configure a pubsub option, so most applications never construct it directly.
+EventEmitterPubSub is used automatically when you don't configure a pubsub option, so most applications never construct it directly.
 Create one explicitly only when you want to configure or share it.

 src/mastra/index.ts